Which Way You Goin' Billy? (song): Chart performance

-Subsequently, issued in the United States in March 1970, it was a million-selling Gold record-certified #2 smash on the Billboard Hot 100 chart that June.
-It was kept from the #1 spot by both "Everything Is Beautiful" by Ray Stevens and "The Long and Winding Road" by The Beatles.
+Subsequently, issued in the United States in March 1970, it was a million-selling Gold record-certified number two smash on the Billboard Hot 100 chart that June.
+It was kept from the number one spot by both "Everything Is Beautiful" by Ray Stevens and "The Long and Winding Road" by The Beatles.

 It hit #6 on Billboards Easy Listening chart.

-In June 1970, it peaked at #2 on the South African singles chart.
+In June 1970, it peaked at number two on the South African singles chart.

-Released in UK, it peaked at #7 on 26 September 1970.
+Released in UK, it peaked at number seven on 26 September 1970.

-The song was ranked #38 on the List of RPM Cancon number-one singles chart as published in the RPM magazine, dated June 24, 1996.
+The song was ranked number 38 on the List of RPM Cancon number-one singles chart as published in the RPM magazine, dated June 24, 1996.

-Allmusic critic Mark Deming states: "If the '70s were supposed to be about having a nice day, "Which Way You Goin' Billy?" shows the Poppy Family were one band waiting for a cloud to blot out all that annoying sunshine..."
+AllMusic critic Mark Deming states: "If the '70s were supposed to be about having a nice day, "Which Way You Goin' Billy?" shows the Poppy Family were one band waiting for a cloud to blot out all that annoying sunshine..."